Particle approximations of the score and observed information matrix for parameter estimation in state space models with linear computational cost: Particle approximations of the score vector and observed information matrix

 \subsection{Rao-Blackwellisation}

-The stored values of $\alpha_t^{(i)}$ and $\beta_t^{(i)}$ do not have any effect on the dynamics of the state.
+The stored $\alpha_t^{(i)}$ values do not have any effect on the dynamics of the state.
 Furthermore, we have a stochastic update for these terms which, when we use the kernel density approach, results in a linear-Gaussian update.
 This means that we can use the idea of Rao-Blackwellisation \cite[]{Doucet2000} to reduce the variance in our estimates of the score vector and observed information matrix.
-In practice this means replacing values for $\alpha_t^{(i)}$ and $\beta_t^{(i)}$ by appropriate distributions which are sequentially updated.
+In practice this means replacing the $\alpha_t^{(i)}$ values by an appropriate distribution which is sequentially updated.
 Therefore we do not need to add noise to the approximation at each time step as we do with the standard kernel density approach.
-Instead we can recursively update the distribution representing $\alpha_t^{(i)}$s and estimate the score vector $S_t$ and observed information matrix $I_t$ from the mean and variance of the distributions representing the $\alpha_t^{(i)}$s and $\beta_t^{(i)}$s.
+Instead we can recursively update the mean and variance of the distribution representing $\alpha_t^{(i)}$ and estimate the score vector $S_t$.

 For $t\geq 2$, assume that at time $t-1$ each $\alpha_{t-1}^{(j)}$ is represented by a Gaussian distribution,

 Then from (\ref{eq:a1}) and (\ref{eq:KDE}) we have that

 where,